 There are more than 3 million cases of herniated discs every year.
 To say the least, it’s a very common spinal condition.
 If you haven’t heard of a herniated disc, the condition is also known as a slipped disc or ruptured disc.
 They occur most commonly in the lower back, but can also happen in the neck.

-If you remember from biology class umpteen years ago, the spine is made up of vertebrae.
-In between each vertebra, there is a disc that provides cushioning between the bones.
-Think of that disc as a jelly donut – it is comprised of an extremely soft interior and slightly tougher exterior.
+Your spine is comprised of vertebrae and in between each vertebra, there is a disc that provides cushioning between the bones.
+Think of that disc as a jelly donut – it has an extremely soft interior and slightly tougher exterior.
 When a disc herniates, the soft inside pushes through a small tear in the exterior.
-When it does, it might put pressure on a nearby nerve, sometimes resulting in pain.
+These tears can be caused by anything from everyday movements to minor injuries.
+When it does, it can put pressure on a nearby nerve, sometimes resulting in pain.